AllenInstitute/mapping_report_cards/Taxonomy_reports/GreatApes/GreatApes_Chimp.md

 author: ReportCards
 ---

-# Report card for `Correlation, Tree, and Seurat Mapping` on `Chimp neocortex (Jorstad et al. 2023)`
+# Report card for `Correlation and Tree Mapping` on `Chimp neocortex (Jorstad et al. 2023)`

 ### Overview

 A taxonomy was initially built using the chimp neocortex single nucleus dataset.
 In building the taxonomy, 1000 binary marker genes were selected based on their gene expression from the single-cell transcriptome.
-Subsequently, the dataset was mapped to itself, termed self-projection, for evaluating the ideal performances of correlation, tree, and seurat mapping algorithms.
+Subsequently, the dataset was mapped to itself, termed self-projection, for evaluating the ideal performances of correlation and tree mapping algorithms.

 ### Quantitative analysis

-The analysis evaluates the predictions of `correlation`, `tree`, and `Seurat` mappings in determining cluster labels in a self-projection evaluation.
+The analysis evaluates the predictions of `correlation` and `tree` mappings in determining cluster labels in a self-projection evaluation.

 Annotaion | F1-score
 --- | ---